I may receive a commission if you make a purchase through links in this post.

 For better or for worse, for richer or poorer, in sickness and in health… no matter which season you find yourself in, fervent prayer is a MUST.

-1. That my husband will love God with all his heart.
+1. Pray for my husband to love God with all his heart.

-If I forget to pray anything else for my husband, this is the #1 thing I want to pray for.
+If I forget to say any other prayer for my husband, this is the #1 thing I want to pray for.
 “You shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength” (Mark 12:30).
 As long as my husband is close to God and loves him above all else, the rest will fall into place.

-If your husband doesn’t already have a relationship with God, the most powerful thing you can do is pray for him.
+If your husband doesn’t already have a relationship with God, the most powerful thing you can do as a godly wife is pray for him.

 You can pray for specific things around this too.
 For example, pray that God will bring experiences into his life that will help them grow closer together.
 It seems that the times that I am in a spiritual dry spell, something or someone comes into my life to remind me of what’s really important.

-2. That my husband will be kept safe from temptation.
+2. Pray for my husband to be kept safe from temptation.

 In the Lord’s Prayer, Jesus ends it with the phrase “lead us not into temptation, but deliver us from evil” (Matthew 6:13).
 I think this is something we sometimes neglect to pray.
 What a powerful tool!
-God has complete power over our enemy, and we need to pray for our husbands to be kept free from temptation as much as possible.
+God has complete power over our enemy, and you need to start praying for your husband to be kept free from temptation as much as possible.
+Here’s a specific prayer to get you started.

 Marriages fail and people lose their faith for all kinds of reasons – whether hardships or temptations to sin.
-If your husband is dealing with a particularly tough or stressful time – pray for him daily not to get discouraged.
+If your man is dealing with a particularly tough or stressful time – pray for your husband daily not to get discouraged.
 Ask him what you can do to help him.

 Also, remember to start praying for your husband in the specific areas of temptation he struggles with, whether you know them or not.
 Ask God to help your husband guard his heart.
 “Keep your heart with all vigilance, for from it flow the springs of life” (Proverbs 4:23).
 Pray for his purity, his attitude, and his future challenges.

-3. That my husband will find fulfillment and joy from his work.
+3. Pray for my husband to fulfillment and joy from his work.

 As your husband goes about his work day, pray for him.
 If it’s not a job he enjoys, pray for future opportunities or present changes.
 If he loves his job, pray he will gain the maximum level of happiness and fulfillment from it.
 Pray he will be able to make a difference in the lives of others at work and be an impact for the Kingdom.